canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 > Interoperability, increase speed of development and technological environment, lifetime expectancy of solution, modularity, reuse of similar solutions, industry investing in open source, new disrupting technologies (blockchain, artificial intelligence)

-Leveraging technologies that are built on open standards mitigate against the risk of lock-in and offers the interoperability required to design enterprise level applications and services.
+Leveraging technologies that are built on open standards mitigate against the risk of lock-in and offers the interoperability, independence and substitutability required to design enterprise level applications and services.
 OSS by default encourages the use of open standards and their inherent flexibility enables rapid response to changing missions and markets as well as swift provisioning of both known and unanticipated users.

 Using open source software means you can benefit from solving common problems with readily available open source technology and you have more time and resource for customized solutions to solve the rare or unique problems.
 OSS is particularly suitable for rapid prototyping and experimentation.
 The testing process generates minimal costs, and encourages the identification and elimination of defects not recognized by the original development team.
 For the public sector, like all organizations, cost is important, but other public benefits can also motivate public sector use of OSS.

 From a support and maintenance perspective, OSS - as opposed to more burdensome usages of proprietary software and their users licences - provides a real cost advantage where multiple copies of software are required, or when the user base grows.
-Since there is no need to manage individual user licence, the focus is more on maintaining application itself rather than the pool. *Syntax to be reviewed* Procuring services of an OSS also helps avoid lock-in as it is possible to seek other service providers to support the maintenance and development of the solution.
+Since there is no need to manage individual user licence, the focus is more on maintaining application itself rather than the pool.
+Using OSS and service providers also helps avoid lock-in as it is possible to seek other service providers to support the maintenance and development of the solution.

 #### Economy

-The Government of Canada recognizes that small and medium businesses are a key driver of the economy and needs to remove barriers to entry in its own activities. *Source* + [Open Markets](5_Open_Markets.md)
+The Government of Canada recognizes that small and medium businesses are a key driver of the economy and needs to remove barriers to entry in its own activities.
+(Source?)

-> Need sources, point to Open Markets section.

 Adopting and using open standards means you can move between different technologies when you need to, thus avoiding lock-in and opening up the range of companies you can purchase from.
 Doing so would encourage more of them to use the same standards as you and encourage a wider range of both open source and closed-source software.